Hexaae/UWPLauncher/README.md

 ## WHAT'S THIS FOR?

 This simple command tool let you launch PC Game Pass (UWP) games from Steam/GOG, just specifying the EXACT full PackageFamilyName as argument.
+It will not open any temporary window to launch the app.

 ## EXAMPLE